oracle-livelabs/pts/ac-with-ucp/lab2-configure-env/lab2-configure-env.md

 * Complete the network configuration
 </if>
 <if type="sandbox">
-* Review the network configuration
+* Understand important points in the network configuration
 </if>
 * Configure RAC database services
 * Create a demo schema in the database